HJfod/GDLC/README.md

+# THIS APP IS NOT YET IN AN USE-READY STATE.

 # GDLiveCollab

 Ever felt like sharing the editor with someone?
 Well now* you can! (*now being when this app is in a usage-ready state)